 - Supporting research that includes trends, facts and statistics to back up why readers should care about the topic

-- Expert sources that includes contact information and rationale behind why they’d be the best fit
+- Expert sources that include contact information and rationale behind why they’d be the best fit

 Do Your Homework

 You may produce the most compelling article idea an editor has ever received, but it won’t matter unless your query letter falls into the right hands.
 Before you pitch, take care to ensure that:

 - The publication is a good fit for your pitch: Go online or to the library and review at least six months of back issues to determine whether the topic is right for the magazine you’re pitching.
 Original ideas are great, but pitches need to follow the same strategy that the publication follows and also speak to their specific audience.
 Reading through previous issues will also offer insight into the right tone of voice.